Manazzez/Customizable-Backpacks/README.md

 # Backpack Plugin

-A Minecraft Spigot plugin that adds customizable backpacks to the game, allowing players to expand their inventory.
+A Minecraft Spigot plugin that adds customizable backpacks to the game, allowing players to expand their inventory. <br/>
-It's still in development, so don't expect It to be fully functional.
+Keep in mind that it's still in development, so don't expect It to be fully functional.
 But It'll get there 😛

 ## Installation